 In 2011, Amy lost her 29-year old cousin, Janet O’Connor, to colon cancer.
 That same year, Amy’s 29-year old sister-in-law, Nicole Cooper, was diagnosed with AML Leukemia.
 Both Janet and Nicole passed away from their courageous battles with cancer in December 2011.
 Amy is passionate about the impact she is able to make on local non-profits.

-Together they have a blended family with five fun-loving young adults (four boys in college and one daughter living and working in Denver).
-Never a dull moment!
-Their story became a Hallmark Movie Channel original in 2014 and was the highest rated program in network history.
+Together they have a blended family with five fun-loving young adults.
 They have been featured on The Today Show, Huckabee and ABC World News, and have been national speakers and radio talk show hosts, sharing their message of faith, hope and love.
 Gina currently serves as President of New Day Foundation and is on the Advisory Board for Camp Kesem MSU.
 Michael is a Personal Financial Representative with Allstate Financial.
 The legacies of their late spouses and their faith in Jesus Christ are what guide their lives and commitment to the cancer community.